echolt/Git-Tutorial/README.md

 The above uses the file system to store the content, your brain (or perhaps a file describing versions) as the index (draft is older than final, final is older than final_2) and the current state as the last commit.

-Enter Git!
+## What is Git?
 Created in 2005 by Linus Torvalds due to the withdrawal of free usage of BitKeeper (this is why we like OSS), git incorporated lessons from previous open source VCSes such as CVS and Subversion, with a specific focus on performance.
 The fact that it is decentralized means that in principle any copy of a repository can be used as the remote; in practice, developers almost always use a centrally hosted copy of a repository for collaboration purposes.
 Far and away, git is the dominant free VCS.

 The file system is still used for representing the current state of the repository, but now there is an index of every file and all the changes made to them.
 When you make a change you want to keep, you _commit_ it to the staging area, then (for the sake of backing your work up) you push that to a remote (another git repository, typically one you treat as the single source of truth).

 ### Terminology
-* repository - a file tree, version history and a pointer to the current working copy.
+* repository, noun - a file tree, version history and a pointer to the current working copy.
-* clone, noun - download a repository
+* clone, verb - download a repository
 * commit, noun - a set of changes to files in a repository
 * remote, noun - a copy of a repository on a different machine
 * commit, verb - add a set of changes to history